bi0qaw/skript-three-features/variable.md

 putting stuff in a box and giving it a name.
 Brackets look at lot more like boxes than curly parens.
 Furthermore it is an aesthetical choice.
 Brackets create a lot less noise in the code than braces.
 Just look at the following piece of code.
-The one with curly braces is much harder to read:
+The one with curly parens is much harder to read:

 ```
 set [list.[index]] to [some.[nested].[value]]